IBM/ibm-cloud-sdk-common/JavaDeploy.md

 - `OSSRH_USERNAME`: the Sonatype username (account) that you created in step 2 and used to create the "New Project" ticket with Sonatype.

-- `OSSRH_PASSWORD`: the password associated with your Sonatype account.
+- `OSSRH_PASSWORD`: the user token associated with your Sonatype account.

 - `GPG_KEYNAME`: this is the name/id of the signing key that will be used by the maven gpg plugin to sign your artifacts.
 The value used here should be the last 8 characters of the key name.